 White Lady Diaries

-In 2012, When Gabe Flores of Portland’s Place Gallery invited me to contribute an artwork about racial identity to an exhibition, I immediately thought of my daily video practice, the Minute Movies and how one way to view it ias as a visual archive of a white life.
+In 2012, when Gabe Flores of Portland’s Place Gallery invited me to contribute an artwork to an exhibition about racial identity, I thought of my daily video practice, the Minute Movies as a visual archive of a white life.
 At the time I was influenced by philosopher George Yancy’s Look!
 A white!
 Philosophical essays on whiteness and other theorists, historians, and thinkers writing about white supremacy and whiteness.
-I was also influenced and inspired by conversations with artists in my community who grapple with questions around the relationship between racial identity and artistic production: Mark Martinez, Sharita Towne, Betty Marin, Patricia Vázquez Gómez, Gia Goodrich, Gabe Flores, Ka’ila Farrell-Smith, Jodi Darby, Erin Yanke and more.
+White Lady Diaries shows video of myself in a new apartment, at a bookstore, at a library, all with text onscreen narrating my internal thoughts about unearned privilege I experience as a white-bodied person.
+The piece is slow, thoughtful, and holds uncomfortable truths.

 White Lady Diaries still image